MikeHeid/NoiseBuster-SLM25/README.md

 This fork works with the widely popular SLM-25.
 Hacked together in 20 minutes so hoping it works for you!

+Utilizes libusb-win32-devel-filter-1.2.7.3.exe (search online) to for libusb support.
+Choose your device (idVendor=0x1a86, idProduct=0xe010)

+Ripped out pushover as it was causing me issues.

 <p align="center">
   <img src="noisebuster.png" alt="Image Description">
 </p>